 “Idling” means running your engine when your car isn’t moving.
 Most of the time idling isn’t necessary, and it can have negative effects on the environment — and your health.

 Exhaust contributes to the formation of ozone pollution, which can cause eye, nose and throat irritation and, in higher concentrations, asthma, bronchitis and decreased lung function.

 Long-term exposure to air pollutants, like vehicle emissions, increases the risk of respiratory illnesses, such as allergies, asthma and lung cancer.

 What can I do?

 Promote an anti-idling policy at your child’s school or at schools in your area.
-The AirQ Program provides free “Idle-Free Zone” signs FREE to any school in the Kansas City metro area.
+The AirQ Program provides “Idle-Free Zone” signs FREE to any school in the Kansas City metro area.
 Call 816-474-4240 or email AirQ to learn more.Turn off your engine when parked, and encourage friends and family to do the same.
 You can also: Encourage a local business to join KC Idle-Free, a metro-wide partnership of organizations dedicated to reducing auto emissions by decreasing idling.
 Download information below!